slipperynick/slipperynick.github.io/_posts/2025-11-02-email-security-spf-dkim-dmarc-bimi.md

 SPF, DKIM, and DMARC all returning **pass** — the holy trinity of modern email security.
 What used to take hours of config tweaking now takes minutes with the right DNS and SaaS tools.

 I’ve come a long way from Sendmail on a home IP to Cloudflare dashboards and DMARCian graphs.
-And while the tools have changed, the curiosity hasn’t.
-Understanding how mail actually moves across the internet still feels like magic.

 ---